juanpablopizarro/iot-bootcamp/setting_up_enviroment/Python/README.md

 - Open Visual Studio Code, press Ctrl+P and write 'ext install ms-python.python'

+- From within VS Code, select a Python 3 interpreter by opening the Command Palette (Ctrl+Shift+P), start typing the 'Python: Select Interpreter' command to search, then select the command.

 7. Add user to dialout group: 'sudo usermod -a -G dialout $USER'

 8. Check for the serial port that is being used: 'dmesg | grep tty'.
 In my case is /dev/ttyUSB0.